 The maximum allowed distance for overlaps.
-Helps to validate the topological relationship between Solids forming a CompositeSolid or the BuildingParts of a building.
+Helps to validate the topological relationship between Solids forming a CompositeSolid, the BuildingParts of a building in CityJSON, or the cells in IndoorGML.
 The tolerance --overlap_tol 0.05 means that each of the solids is given a 0.05unit fuzzy boundary (thus 5cm if meters are the unit of the input), and thus this is considered when validating.
 0.0unit means that the original boundaries are used.
 Using an overlap tolerance significantly reduces the speed of the validator, because rather complex geometric operations are performed.